 The fall brings cooler temperatures to Las Vegas and the possibility of rain throughout November, but it's still considerably warmer in this Nevada desert town than most other places in the United States.
 If you're visiting the city this month, there are also plenty of things to do to keep you entertained—from catching a Las Vegas Golden Knights hockey game at the T-Mobile Arena to watching a show on the Las Vegas Strip.

-Keep in mind when visiting this month that night and day temperatures also fluctuate considerably: While the days may still be warm, it can get downright cold at night.
+Keep in mind when visiting in November that night and day temperatures also fluctuate considerably: While the days may still be warm, it can get downright cold at night.
 Fortunately, though, most of your time in Vegas will be spent indoors at one of the area's many hotels, resorts, casinos, theaters, or other entertainment attractions—unless you're mountain biking in Red Rock Canyon or heading off on a day trip to the Grand Canyon.

 Las Vegas Weather in November